lucijahajdu/rock-paper-scissors-lizard-spock-game/README.md

 * Used languages: [HTML](https://sv.wikipedia.org/wiki/HTML5 "HTML"), [CSS](https://sv.wikipedia.org/wiki/Cascading_Style_Sheets "CSS"), [JavaScript](https://sv.wikipedia.org/wiki/Cascading_Style_Sheets "Javascript").
 * Wireframe was made with [Figma](https://www.figma.com/ "Figma").
 * GitPod was used for writing the codes.
-* Github-to save and store the files for the website.
+* Github was used to save and store files for the website.
 * Chrome Dev Tools was used to modify website.
 * [Google Fonts](https://fonts.google.com/ "Google Fonts") was used to import the fonts used on the website.
 * [Font Awesome](https://fontawesome.com/ "Font Awesome") was used to for the iconography on the website.